liuliuluv/mork/README.md

 1. Make a new Discord application and invite it to the server
 1. The bot will need OAuth2 scopes of bot and applications.commands
 1. Bot permissions will need read/write messages, read message history, and send messages.
-1. Ask someone to give it the bot role too
 1. Make a copy of `discord_token.template.py` called `discord_token.py`.
 Add the bot token.
+1. Ask someone to add the both to the server and give it the bot role too